 The college believes that the activities referred to in the following section would be inappropriate in a college context and that users, as defined below, should not engage in these activities in college or outside college when using college equipment or systems.
-Internet access on site is monitored and filtered by Smooth wall, in order to restrict access to inappropriate material.
+Internet access on site is monitored and filtered, in order to restrict access to inappropriate material.
 The college policy restricts certain internet usage as follows:

-Acceptable Acceptable at certain times Acceptable for nominated users (staff) Unacceptable Unacceptable and illegal User Actions X X child sexual abuse images X promotion or conduct of illegal acts, e.g. under the child protection, obscenity, computer misuse and fraud legislation X adult material that potentially breaches the Obscene Publications Act in the UK X criminally racist material in UK × Extremist materials × Pornography X promotion of any kind of discrimination based on race, gender, sexual orientation, religion and belief, age and disability X promotion of racial or religious hatred X threatening behaviour, including promotion of physical violence or mental harm X any other information which may be offensive to colleagues or breaches the integrity of the ethos of the college or brings the college into disrepute 5 Using college systems to run a private business × Use systems, applications, websites or other mechanisms that bypass the filtering or other safeguards employed by SCC and / or the college X
+Acceptable Acceptable at certain times Acceptable for nominated users (staff) Unacceptable Unacceptable and illegal User Actions × X child sexual abuse images × promotion or conduct of illegal acts, e.g. under the child protection, obscenity, computer misuse and fraud legislation X adult material that potentially breaches the Obscene Publications Act in the UK ĸ criminally racist material in UK × Extremist materials × Pornography X promotion of any kind of discrimination based on race, gender, sexual orientation, religion and belief, age and disability X promotion of racial or religious hatred X threatening behaviour, including promotion of physical violence or mental harm X any other information which may be offensive to colleagues or breaches the integrity of the ethos of the college or brings the college into disrepute 50 Using college systems to run a private business X Use systems, applications, websites or other mechanisms that bypass the filtering or other safeguards employed by SCC and / or the college X Uploading, downloading or transmitting commercial software or any copyrighted materials belonging to third parties, without the necessary licensing permissions X